pThienk/Slip_Simulation/README.md

 1) The loop algorithm has been remade to be dramatically more effiecient.
 This means that the performance disparity increases with the number of timesteps and system size.
 Presently, for MAX_TIME=100000 and AREA=1000, this remade version is about **15 times faster** than the original.

+2) The system initialization algorithm was remade so that system starts in steady state immediately instead of having to wait, which consumes initial timesteps.

-2) The random number engine has been updated from the ancient modified Lagged Fibonacci to the Mersenne Twister.
+3) The random number engine has been updated from the ancient modified Lagged Fibonacci to the Mersenne Twister.
 This *slightly* improves the statistics from the original (see below), as well as efficiency.

 Comparing default CCDF plot with timestep=100000